pblue2/retail-price-intelligence-engine/readme.md

 Project: Retail Price Intelligence Engine

+Note: This project is a sanitized, simplified version of a production system I designed, created for demonstration purposes.

 A cloud-native automated monitoring system designed to track pricing and inventory changes across e-commerce platforms.
 Built with Python, Playwright, and Pandas, running on Azure VMs via Docker.

 Key Features: